 When the body loses heat faster than it can warm itself, it triggers a condition called hypothermia.
 When body temperature drops below 95° (98.6° is normal), it becomes increasingly difficult for the heart, brain, nervous system, and other organs to work properly.

 Hypothermia is most common is you are exposed to cold temperatures for a prolonged period of time because your body is using up its stored energy, leading to lower body temperatures.
 However, it can even occur even at cool temperatures (above 40°F) if a person becomes chilled.

 Shivering is the first symptom.
 When most of us start shivering, we go inside to warmer quarters or add a layer or two of clothing.
 But the process of hypothermia proceeds so gradually, we sometimes don’t take action soon enough.
 Unless we move into a warmer space, remove wet clothing and/or add extra layers of clothing, the shivering may progress to slurred speech, clumsiness, confusion, drowsiness, and ultimately, loss of consciousness.

-Infants, small children, people with disabilities, and elderly people may not be able to articulate or demonstrate how cold they’re getting, so if you have these people in your care, make sure to check them regularly.
+Infants sleeping in cold bedrooms, small children, people with disabilities, and elderly people are at high risk for hypothermia.
+Often, they may not be able to articulate or demonstrate how cold they’re getting, so if you have these people in your care, make sure to check them regularly.

 Take Cold Injury Seriously

 Cold weather injuries can come on in minutes and be life or limb threatening.
 So be observant and look for any early signs.